My last post began a discussion of lessons I am learning from working with some outstanding leaders. Leaders who are focused on:

 Sometimes leaders feel as if the organization is driving them instead of them creating the future they desire for the organization.
 So after Lesson Zero (the clean-up) – move on to…

-Lesson One – Get clear on your vision.
-Then, as the leader, begin to share that vision with your valued partners.
+Discover your vision.
+Then, as the leader, begin to share that vision with your valued partners – create a shared vision.
 Consciously creating a shared vision sets the foundation for teams and boards to move forward together.
+Then next steps come.

 They dig deep within themselves.
-They develop an understanding of what is truly most important and what impact they want to have in the world.
+They develop an understanding of what is truly most important to them and what impact they want to have in the world.

 Next, they begin to share with others on a heart level – they share what they are trying to do and invite them to join.